our-story-media/ourstory-resources/doc_gen/guide/troubleshooting.md

 ### Connection Screen

 The connection screen has a list of 4 checks that the app makes when starting up.
-These checks can help you diagnose potential issues with your Our Story setup.
+These checks can help you diagnose potential issues with your Indaba setup.

 - **WiFi Connected**: This checks if you have an active WiFi connection which the phone is connected to.
-If this is not ticked, check the device is connected to your local Our Story network.
+If this is not ticked, check the device is connected to your local Indaba network.
-- **IP Address Range Correct**: This checks if the network it is connected to is setup for Our Story, where it gets allocated an IP address in the range 10.10.10.x.
-If this is not ticked, check which WiFi is connected and check that this WiFi is the Our Story one.
+- **IP Address Range Correct**: This checks if the network it is connected to is setup for Indaba, where it gets allocated an IP address in the range 10.10.10.x.
+If this is not ticked, check which WiFi is connected and check that this WiFi is the Indaba one.
 - **Remote Application Found**: This checks that the Titan Dashboard computer can be found on the WiFi network.
-If this is not ticked, check your computer is on, connected to the Our Story WiFi and has configured it's IP address correctly.
+If this is not ticked, check your computer is on, connected to the Indaba WiFi and has configured it's IP address correctly.
 - **Connection Established**: This checks that communication with the Dashboard is possible.
 If not ticked, check that the Dashboard application is running on your computer and restart if necessary.